meliopolis/governance-paymaster/README.md

 These paymaster respects all the storage access rules.
 They only access ERC20 Token balances, which is allowed by the [rule #3 in the specifications](https://eips.ethereum.org/EIPS/eip-4337#storage-associated-with-an-address).
 Additionally, the Paymaster accesses its own storage and that requires it to stake with EntryPoint (which our deploy script handles).

+Update: This might be changing in the latest version per Dror and Tom from EF.
+Waiting to confirm.

 ### Other areas to explore

 * Add a flag to check for `initCode` in a `userOp`.
 Could only pay for gas if wallet already deployed, as a way to limiting gas costs.